 If you visit, make sure you climb up to Castello dei Doria medieval castle, the main attraction of the town, from where you can enjoy amazing views in every direction.
 Trust me, it’s well worth the effort.

 Another Amalfi coast gem, Vietri sul Mare is a charming little town, located fairly close to Salerno.
 While it is mostly known for its beautiful ceramic artwork, the town itself is also really pretty.

 In Vietri sul Mare there are narrow streets to explore, amazing sea views to enjoy, and delicious food to eat.
 And it’s not as crowded as other Amalfi hotspots.
 So make sure you add this little town to your Italy bucket list!

-I hope my list of the 20 most beautiful coastal towns and villages in Italy gave you enough inspiration to plan your next vacation.
+I hope my list of the 20 most beautiful coastal towns and villages in Italy inspired you to plan your next vacation.
 And don’t forget to check out my other Italy blog posts, before your trip there!

 YOU MIGHT ALSO LIKE